-With so many time-specific variables, task visibility is more pressing than ever.
+With so many time-specific variables, task visibility is more pressing than ever—new research published in the Harvard Business Review has revealed that on average, managers either don't know or can't remember 60% of the work their teams do.
 Teams need supreme coordination to bridge knowledge and communication gaps.
 It’s also vital that each worker is able to work efficiently on their own tasks, while also being able to share task progress and tag in on others’ work when needed.

 Thankfully, technological help is at hand.
 These five task management tools help keep team collaboration smart without introducing new administrative burdens into employee workflows: